What Will It Take To Finally End Congo's Ebola Outbreak In 2020?

 Dr. Marie Roseline Belizaire, a field coordinator with the World Health Organization who has been moving from hot spot to hot spot since the very start of the outbreak, was in one of the facilities that was attacked on Nov.
 28 (you can read her account of that experience here and here).
 She says that in the aftermath, her teams have had to cut back on the time they spend in areas where the Ebola virus is spreading.

-Most of them have relocated to the relatively safer city of Beni, two hour's drive from the closest hot spot.
-To reach the furthest hot spot, they are ferrying staff in by helicopter for a few hours at a time.
+Most of them have relocated to the relatively safer city of Beni, two hours' drive from the closest hot spot.
+To reach the farthest hot spot, they are ferrying staff in by helicopter for a few hours at a time.
 So while they are still managing to carry out key activities like identifying Ebola cases and tracking down and vaccinating those who've been in contact with them, they can't do so in every location every day.

 "It has never been this difficult before," says Belizaire.
 "Even though we have suffered [previous] attacks, we didn't leave.
 We didn't evacuate our team."